-Thirty-two new volunteers took part in the third study.
-8 males and 24 females, aged between 18 and 49 (mean of 25.68).
-An a priori power analysis with GPower for the withinparticipants interaction suggested that 30 participants would be required (suggested power of 0.8, $\alpha$ =0.05 and a medium effect size).
-A post hoc power analysis using GPower suggests that the current study has a power 0.97.
+Participants.
+Thirty-two new volunteers took part in the third study: eight males and 24 females, aged between 18 and 49 years (mean: 25.68 years).
+An a priori power analysis with GPower for the within-participants interaction suggested that 30 participants would be required (suggested power of

+.8, α = .05, and a medium effect size).
+A post hoc power analysis using GPower suggests that the current study has a power .97.